 The Crisis at a Glance

-Partners face many challenges during pregnancy, and after a child is born.
+Partners face many challenges during pregnancy and after the child is born.
 This can be an intense time.
-When a couple isn’t fully supported by, or resourced, within an extended family or community, it is difficult (maybe even impossible) to meet everyone’s needs.
-The recently instituted and now failed nuclear family experiment disaster (only 1 or 2 parents with no adult relatives nearby) has proven to be far from optimal for raising children.
+When a couple isn’t fully supported within an extended family or community, it is difficult (maybe even impossible) to meet everyone’s needs.
+The nuclear family experiment (only 1 or 2 parents with no adult relatives nearby), is only about 100 years old, and is proving to be a disaster.